tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.ksqlDb/Wiki.md

 **NOTE:** Switch expressions and if-elseif-else statements are not supported at current versions

 ### KSqlDbContextOptionsBuilder (v0.6.0)
+> ⚠ KSqlDBContextOptions created with a constructor or by KSqlDbContextOptionsBuilder sets auto.offset.reset to earliest by default.
+> This was changed in version 2.0.0

 ```C#
 public static KSqlDBContextOptions CreateQueryStreamOptions(string ksqlDbUrl)
 {